 Mission Statement

-Our goal is to foster exceptional training in Vascular Neurology and the opportunity for clinical research in the vascular neurosciences.
-We aim to provide our Vascular Neurology fellows with exposure to all aspects of vascular neurology and neuroscience with increasing autonomy and attainment of the positive characteristics of the six core competencies necessary to become outstanding independent practitioners of vascular neurology.
+Our program is primarily based at a fast-paced academic medical and comprehensive stroke center.
+Our goal is to foster exceptional training in vascular neurology and to offer opportunities for clinical research in the vascular neurosciences.
+We aim to provide our fellows with exposure to all aspects of cerebrovascular disease with increasing autonomy and attainment of the positive characteristics of the six core competencies necessary to become outstanding independent practitioners of vascular neurology.

 Fellowship Director: Christoph Stretz, MD